pni-lab/connattractor/README.md

 ## How to install the connattractor package?

-The package 'connattractor' will be soon available on PyPI.
+The package 'connattractor' is available on PyPI!

-Afterwards the preferred way to install it will be:

 ```
 pip install connattractor
 ```

-For now, the easiest way to try out the package is using docker, see below:

 ## How to re-run the analyses?
+- **Install the PyPI package**
+  - run the notebooks in connattractor/notebooks

 - **Run the analyses with 1 click (in the cloud)**
   - [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/pni-lab/connattractor/HEAD)
   - Open in GitHub Codespaces (click `code` on top right on the github page of the repo)

-- **Set up everything to run in 5 mins (locally on your computer)**
+- **Set up everything locally with docker**
   - install [docker](https://www.docker.com/)
   - clone the repo and start your notebook in a docker container
     ```bash